Isotopic tiling theory for hyperbolic surfaces: Isotopic Tiling Theory

-The importance of the above is the observation that during the process of continuously deforming one representation of $G$ into another, the combinatorial structure of the chamber system associated to the tiling remains invariant.
-Therefore, perhaps somewhat surprisingly, there is a set of combinatorial instructions for how to decorate the fundamental domain to produce a particular tiling from the generators is independent of the particular representation of $G$ in $\PGL(2,\mathbb{R})$.
-This set of instructions can be read off the $D$ symbol, see figure \ref{fig:2224} for an example.
+The importance of the above is that it implies that two different sets of geometric generators for $G$ in $\Iso(\mathbb{H}^2)$ can be continuously deformed into one another in $\mathbb{H}^2$.
+The small caveat here is that for orientable $G$, there are two representations with opposite orientation (see section \ref{sec:outs}) in $\PGL(2,\mathbb{R})$, so the connectedness of $T(G)$ is only true for representations of the same orientation.
+During the process of continuously deforming one representation of $G$ into another, the combinatorial structure of the chamber system associated to the tiling remains invariant.
+Therefore, perhaps somewhat surprisingly, there is a set of combinatorial instructions for how to decorate the fundamental domain to produce a particular tiling from the generators which is independent of the particular representation of $G$ in $\PGL(2,\mathbb{R})$.
+This set of instructions can be extracted from the $D$ symbol, see figure \ref{fig:2224} for an example.
 Within a combinatorial class of fundamental tiles, we can interpret the other fundamental tiles with different positions for the generators as obtained by shearing the original one.
-This deformation can in fact be realized by a quasi-conformal mapping and induces a metric on the orbifold.
-In particular, one can calculate the metric properties (diameter,...) of a given orbifold realization, properties which are potentially of interest to the natural sciences.
+This deformation can in fact be realized by a quasi-conformal mapping.

+Another, more constructive way of extracting a set of combinatorial instructions for how to decorate the fundamental domain to produce a particular tiling from given generators which is independent of the particular representation of $G$ in $\PGL(2,\mathbb{R})$ is by first constructing the dual tiling.
+For a fundamental tile transitive tiling with symmetry group $G$, there is a set of so-called Wilkie generators for the symmetry group, corresponding to edge traversals of a fixed copy of any tile~\cite{Wilkie1966}.
+Expressing these in terms of the given generators, one constructs a tiling with one vertex orbit, dual to the original tiling.